conda/conda/docs/source/building/variants.rst

 Note also the ``run_exports`` key in meta.yaml.
 This is useful for compiler recipes to impose runtime constraints based on the versions of subpackages created by the compiler recipe.
 For more information, see the :ref:`run_exports` section of the meta.yaml docs.
+Compiler packages provided by Continuum use the run_exports key extensively.
+For example, recipes that include the ``gcc_linux-cos5-x86_64`` package as a build time dependency (either directly, or via a ``{{ compilers('c') }}`` jinja2 function) will automatically have a compatible libgcc runtime dependency added.

 Cross-compiling